garciaev/PredictingSolarEnergy/README.md

 I ran XGBoost to find numerical patterns that link weather forecasts to the actual integrated solar energy measured at each Oklahoma Mesonet site. **I was able to predict the actual solar energy available to <5.8% accuracy 24 hours ahead for the vast majority of days**, using a portion of the data not used in model training.

+# Limitations
+Numerical weather forecasts with grid spacings of 10+ kilometers lack the resolution necessary to predict the locations of clouds directly.
+Clouds are the main source of uncertainty in solar energy generation.
+Thus, more precise satellite data would be necessary to increase predictive power.

 # The future
 An XGBoost decision-tree model trained to predict solar energy using numerical weather predictions can be easily implemented in real time for a given solar energy general site.
 The model could be periodically updated with a longer time baseline, and site-specific weather information.